valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ...
 ```

-### Typing your plugin configuration data
+### Typing the plugin configuration data

-As mentioned, your plugin configuration component listens to prefill data of the interface `PluginConfigurationData`,
+As mentioned, the plugin configuration component listens to prefill data of the interface `PluginConfigurationData`,
 and outputs configuration data of this same interface.
 It is advised to extend this interface and further specify what
-data your plugin requires.
-For our sample plugin, this would be:
+data the plugin requires.
+For the sample plugin, this would be:

 #### **`sample-plugin-config.ts`**
 ```typescript